For an island its size, Green Turtle Cay offers a relatively wide range of dining options. They include:

 Plymouth Rock – You have to get there early to get a seat in this tiny cafe, but it’s worth it.
 Breakfast and lunch are served daily except Sunday.
 Friday and Saturday nights, visitors and locals gather at Plymouth Rock for cocktails and conversation.
 The restaurant is near the freight dock at the western end of Parliament Street.

-Harvey’s – Situated on the shore of Settlement Creek, Harvey’s serves lunch and dinner daily except Sunday.
+Harvey’s Island Grill – Situated on the shore of Settlement Creek, Harvey’s serves lunch and dinner daily.
 Specials are posted on a board out front, with a surprisingly varied menu also available.
 Mondays are pizza and wing night and they occasionally offer Italian, steak and rib, and sushi nights.
 You can dine inside the air-conditioned restaurant or outside on the beach.

 Wrecking Tree – Just a few minutes’ walk east of the town ferry dock, the Wrecking Tree offers Bahamian fare for dining in or takeout.
 Their screened dining porch offers a terrific view of Settlement Creek.

-Pineapples – One of the best spots from which to watch tropical sunsets, Pineapples offers casual dining beside a saltwater pool and, on Fridays, live music.
-To get to Pineapples, turn north at the Wrecking Tree and follow the signs.
+Pineapples Bar & Grill – One of the best spots from which to watch tropical sunsets, Pineapples offers casual dining beside a saltwater pool.
+On Friday nights, there’s live music.
+To get to Pineapples, turn north (left) at the Wrecking Tree and follow the signs.

 Just a few minutes north of the settlement is the Lizard Bar and Grill at the Leeward Yacht Club.
 Perched on a rise overlooking Black Sound, the Lizard is a lovely, breezy spot to enjoy a casual lunch or sunset dinner.
 There’s a great pool for swimming and lounging, and some evenings, they offer live music.